dumith-eranga/talks/tdd-why-bother/narration.md

 This session will introduce the concept of TDD, discuss some reasons for its low adoption, the wrong reasons to practice it, and some side effects or concerns of adopting it.
 The session will try to focus more on some aspects that are usually not discussed under this topic.
 Most importantly, this webinar will show you some personal reasons why you should practice TDD.

----

-# TDD.
-Why Bother?
-We have QA!
-# YTDD
+# Why should I really care about TDD?

 <style scoped>
     em {